albertoriva/fiat/README.md

 For example, if the search mode is fd, GATTA will match both GATTA and TAATC.

 Use , and . to focus the previous / next hit respectively.
-When a hit is focused, the message line starts with '* Hit' and shows the number of the current hit, its coordinates, and its orientation.
+When a hit is focused, the message line starts with `* Hit` and shows the number of the current hit, its coordinates, and its orientation.

 Key | Function